Virginia Fair Housing Act: an Overview

 Housing Discrimination

-Discrimination refers to patterns of prejudice that affect a person’s ability to rent or buy a home.
-It’s illegal in almost all housing types, including public housing, private housing, and housing that receives federal funding.
+Housing discrimination refers to patterns of prejudice that affect a person’s ability to rent or buy a home.
+It’s illegal in almost all housing types, including public housing, private housing, and housing that receives federal funding, and is addressed by regulations like the Virginia Fair Housing Law.

-Regardless of the type of discrimination that occurs, though, the outcome is all the same.
+Regardless of the type of discrimination that occurs, the outcome is ultimately the same.
 There are also laws preventing discrimination against squatters, so it’s important to be familiar with those regulations as well.

 Examples of Fair Housing Violations